sslime336/my-neovim-config/README.md

 ## TODO

-- speed up(currently almost 1s to startup, 800~900ms)
+- speed up(currently 200ms or so to startup)
 - debug support
 - ssh